What Physician Business Expenses Should an Employer Pay For? | Employee Medical Expenses

 An employer should pay for the following:

 Continuing Medical Education: Physicians are expected to keep up with the latest developments in their field.
-They do this by attending conferences, seminars and workshops that are relevant to their practice.
-In some cases, a physician might need CE hours for renewal of his license or certification credentialing requirements.
-An employer should give the physician between $3,000-$5,000 a year for CME expenses.
+They do this by attending conferences, seminars, and workshops that are relevant to their practice.
+Sometimes, a physician might need CE hours to renew his license or certification credentialing requirements.
+The employers should give the physician between $3,000-$5,000 a year for CME expenses.

-Licensing Board Fees: Your annual state licensing board fees should be covered by the employer.
-This is generally prorated depending upon the time of year you join the employer.
+Licensing Board Fees: The employers should cover annual state licensing board fees.
+It is generally prorated depending upon the time of year you join the employer.

-Professional Associations: A physician needs professional associations not only to maintain his skills, but also to communicate and collaborate with colleagues in other practices or institutions.
+Professional Associations: A physician needs professional associations to maintain his skills and communicate and collaborate with colleagues in other practices or institutions.